fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Humility is the ladder from which all else is grasped.

 When you board the wrong train, it didn't do any good to run the opposite direction.
   Dietrich Bonhoeffer